 The Orlando Deaf Art Show disbanded after its 2015 showing as it became cumbersome to accommodate the growing demands of providing a steady platform for the Deaf artist community.
 In 2016, Brian Steinhoff reached out to Dan Matamoros in hopes of salvaging the spirit of ODAS and together, over a slice of pizza at Lazy Moon, they rejuvenated the motivation for the show.
 The vision evolved into the Florida Deaf Art Show as it is known today, it is hosted once a year in different major cities of Florida.
 The Florida Deaf Art Show welcomed old and new artists again at The Orange Studio in 2017 to kick off its new journey.

-Now, for a total of seven years, we’ve shone spotlights on Deaf artists within large Deaf communities throughout the state of Florida to support their talents while being committed to raising money and awareness to benefit Deaf community programs in the cities that host our events.
+Now, for a total of seven years, we’ve shone spotlights on Deaf artists within large Deaf communities throughout the state of Florida to support their talents while being committed to raising funds and awareness to benefit Deaf community programs in the cities that host our events.
 We serve to improve the quality of life for all members of the Deaf community by empowering them with opportunities to flourish.

 Our team members at Florida Deaf Art Show volunteer time and skills to craft creative, tailor-made events for the populations we serve.
 We host at least 2 fundraiser events a year and a 2-day art show event annually.
 Florida Deaf Art Show serves over 400 individuals a year.